Sultan Ahmad Nanupuri: Early life and family

 Shah Sultan Ahmad was born on 26 June 1914, to a Bengali Muslim family in the village of Dharmapur, located under the Fatikchhari subdivision of the Bengal Province's Chittagong District.
-His father, Fazlur Rahman, worked in Rangoon, British Burma and his mother, Umdah Khatun, was a housewife.
-His grandfather's great-grandfather, Akbar Shah, migrated from Arabia to Bengal via Afghanistan for dawah and permanently settled there.
+His father, Shah Fazlur Rahman, worked in Rangoon, British Burma and his mother, Umdah Khatun, was a housewife.
+His grandfather's great-grandfather, known as Akbar Shah, was a wali.
+His lineage is as follows; Sultan Ahmad ibn Fazlur Rahman ibn Hamid Ali ibn Qamar Ali ibn Kalu Ghazi ibn Akbar Shah.
 Among Fazlur Rahman's children, it was only him that did not die during childhood.
 When he was roughly two and a half years old, his mother died as a result of a cholera outbreak.

 Education

 Sultan Ahmad's education began at a local maktab ran by Ubaydul Haq Mianji.
 When he reached the age of five, he joined the Garzania Primary School.
 After his father's instruction, he later joined the Himayah al-Islam Madrasa in Nanupur Kalu Munshirhat.
 There he began studying from Yazdaham to Jamate Shashum under the likes of Lal Miyan, Obaydul Hoque and Muhammad Faizullah.

 In his final year, his father died.
 After completing his studies, his stepmother advised him to join the Darul Uloom Alia Madrasa in the city of Chittagong.
 Ahmad stayed there for a few months but did not enjoy the curriculum, and so returned home.
 Being influenced by his former teachers, he intended to re-enrol from Jamate Shashum at the Darul Uloom Deoband.
 He therefore travelled to Saharanpur in Hindustan to complete his studies in Deoband.
 He also briefly studied at the nearby Mazahir Uloom, before graduating (MA) from the faculty of Hadith studies at Darul Uloom Deoband and beginning his philosophy course.
-Among his teachers were Hussain Ahmad Madani, Izaz Ali Amrohi, Ibrahim Baliyavi, Zahur Ahmed, Habibullah Mirathi and Riyaz ad-Din.
+Among his teachers were Hussain Ahmad Madani, Izaz Ali Amrohi, Ibrahim Balyawi, Zahur Ahmed, Habibullah Mirathi and Riyaz ad-Din.